-William Rees, Queenstown’s founding father
+William Rees, Queenstown’s 'Founding Father'

 It was the toss of a coin that set in motion an incredible set of circumstances for a young Welshman named William Rees.
 Choosing the right side of the coin toss would see Rees go on to become the most important name in Queenstown’s history.
-Today, William Rees is considered the founding father of Queenstown his story is intrinsically linked with the story of Queenstown, and what it is today.
+Today, William Rees is considered the founding father of Queenstown and his story is intrinsically linked with the story of Queenstown, and what it is today.

 In 1855, the Otago Wastelands Act was passed by Parliament in an effort to develop farms or runs in the mostly uninhabited areas of the lower South Island.
 It was this act that gave Rees the impetus to set out on an intrepid journey.